-Observed loggerhead nest counts on Florida’s 26 core index beaches vary from a peak of 59,918 in 1998 to a low of 28,074 in 2007.
-Since 2007, there has been a general increase in nest counts.
-This increase includes the most recent nesting season (2012), which had 58,172 loggerhead nests counted – the second highest count in 24 years.
-Index beaches in the Florida Panhandle, which are not part of the set of core beaches, also had high loggerhead nest counts in 2012.
-Following a general decline in counts since 1997 when surveys of Panhandle index beaches began, the 2012 season had the highest number recorded in 16 years of nest counts.
+Observed loggerhead nest counts on Florida’s 26 core index beaches varied from a peak of 59,918 in 1998 to a low of 28,074 in 2007.
+In the most recent nesting season (2013), nest counts fell below those of the previous high year.
+Index beaches in the Florida Panhandle, which are not part of the set of core beaches, also had high loggerhead nest counts in 2012 and lower counts in 2013.

-represent peninsular Florida and exclude an additional set of beaches in the
+data represent peninsular Florida and exclude an additional set of beaches in the Florida

 Green Turtle Nests

-Green turtle nest counts have increased approximately tenfold since counts began in 1989 – a trend that differs dramatically from that of the loggerhead.
-The nest count for 2012 was lower than that of the previous year, but this difference is consistent with the largely biennial nesting variation that green turtles have shown in the past.
+Green turtle nest counts have increased approximately one hundredfold since counts began in 1989 – a trend that differs dramatically from that of the loggerhead.
+The nest count for 2013 was more than twice the count from the next highest year.

 Annual green turtle nest counts on core Index beaches.
 Since 1989, nest counts